malc-u/SomeoneKnowsSomething/README.md

    - links to social media, however not personalized yet as they have not been created yet
    - copyright information
    - link to the author github account

+### Home page

+1. Head-word with sub-title of the page "True Crime Podcasts" that is reminiscent of a tape "POLICE LINE DO NOT CROSS".
+2. Picture of a phone with earphones attached reffering to listening on the go.
+3. Question "Already registered?" and button linkin to Login page directly next to it.

 ## Features left to implement in the future